LincolnAjanga/Ping-Pong/README.md

 ## Setup and Installation
 + Make sure you have you are on inernet with browser i.e chrome,chromium,mozilla,internet explorer e.t.c installed in your computer
-+ navigate to github you url and search my username:naimahassan
++ navigate to github you url and search my username:LincolnAjanga
 + go to my repositoy workplace download or clone my ping-pong project
 ## license MIT